yash-raj10/Speaker.HUB/README.md

 4. **Browse Latest CFPs:** Check out the CFP section to explore the latest opportunities to speak at tech conferences globally.

-5. **Connect with the Community:** Build connections with other TechTalkers and conference organizers to enhance your visibility in the tech community.
+5. **Connect with the Community:** Build connections with other conf speakers and conference organizers to enhance your visibility in the tech community.

 ### Technologies Used